Skip to content

 What is resilient communication?

-Resilient communication means having ways to stay in contact when normal infrastructure fails.
+Emergency communication means having ways to stay in contact when normal infrastructure fails.
 Cell towers go dark.
 Fiber cables get cut.
 Internet services go offline.
 Power grids collapse.
-These are not hypothetical scenarios — they happen in every major disaster, and they happen fast.
+These are not hypothetical scenarios: they happen in every major disaster, and they happen fast.

-The communities that fare best are the ones that built their own communication paths beforehand — paths that don't depend on the same infrastructure that just failed.
-This means radios, mesh networks, satellite links, and practiced plans.
+Communities that fare best are those that built their own communication paths beforehand: paths that don't depend on the same infrastructure that just failed.
+This means mesh network setup, community radio networks, satellite links, and practiced plans.
 None of it requires technical expertise to start.

 The core idea is independent paths: multiple ways to communicate that don't share the same power source, the same tower, the same fiber route, or the same point of failure.